Kargil War: Discovery of infiltration and mobilisation

+The true scale of the incursions was only recognised by the high command after the CCS meeting on 18 May after which heavy mobilisation began and division level movement was ordered.
+Several divisions were ordered to halt counterinsurgency activity and position to engage the infiltrators.
+The total area seized by the ingress is generally accepted to between 130 and 200 km2.

+The clear line of sight provided by the ridges was a serious problem for the Indian Army as the highway was the main logistical and supply route.
+The Pakistani shelling of the arterial road threatened to cut Leh off, though an alternative (and longer) road to Leh existed via Himachal Pradesh, the Leh–Manali Highway.

+The infiltrators, apart from being equipped with small arms and grenade launchers, were also armed with mortars, artillery and anti-aircraft guns.
+Many posts were also heavily mined, with India later stating to have recovered more than 8,000 anti-personnel mines according to an ICBL report.
+Pakistan's reconnaissance was done through unmanned aerial vehicles and AN/TPQ-36 Firefinder radars supplied by the US.

 The Government of India responded with Operation Vijay, a mobilisation of 200,000 Indian troops.
 However, because of the nature of the terrain, division and corps operations could not be mounted; subsequent fighting was conducted mostly at the brigade or battalion level.
 In effect, two divisions of the Indian Army, numbering 20,000, plus several thousand from the Paramilitary forces of India and the air force were deployed in the conflict zone.
 The total number of Indian soldiers that were involved in the military operation on the Kargil-Drass sector was thus close to 30,000.
 The number of infiltrators, including those providing logistical backup, has been put at approximately 5,000 at the height of the conflict.
-This figure includes troops from Pakistan-administered Kashmir who provided additional artillery support.

 The Indian Air Force launched Operation Safed Sagar in support of the mobilisation of Indian land forces on 26 May.
 The Indian government cleared limited use of Air Power only on 25 May, for fear of undesirable escalation, with the fiat that IAF fighter jets were not to cross the LOC under any circumstance.
 This was the first time any air war was fought at such high altitudes globally, with targets at altitudes between 6000 to 18000 ft above sea level.
 The rarified air at these altitudes affected ballistic trajectories of air to ground weapons, such as rockets, dumb and laser guided bombs.
 There was no opposition at all by the Pakistani Air Force, leaving the IAF free to carry out its attacks with impunity.
 The total air dominance of the IAF gave the aircrew enough time to modify aiming indices and firing techniques, increasing its effectiveness during the high altitude war.
 Poor weather conditions and range limitations intermittently affected bomb loads and the number of airstrips that could be used, except for the Mirage 2000 fleet, which commenced operations on 30 May.